 Months of anticipation for hundreds of local high school students is about to reach a fever pitch.
-On March 18th at 7:00 AM, students from 19 local high schools will gather on the Long Center City Terrace, where officials will announce the nominees for the inaugural Greater Austin High School Musical Theater Awards.
+Today, March 18th at 7:00 AM, students from 19 local high schools will gather on the Long Center City Terrace, where officials will announce the nominees for the inaugural Greater Austin High School Musical Theater Awards.
 Attending students are encouraged to show up on the terrace with signs and plenty of school spirit as they cheer their respective schools on.
 This announcement is the kick-off to the extraordinary, Tony's-style awards ceremony one month later, on April 17th.

 Since September 2013, a panel of judges has attended shows produced by each of the 19 participating schools.
 The judges then met as a committee to decide on nominations in over a dozen categories.
 More than 1,500 students were involved in the various productions.
 Students from each participating school are expected to attend the nominations announcement.

 The Greater Austin High School Musical Theater Awards is the first project the Long Center, Zach Scott Theatre and The University of Texas have collaborated on together.
 Representatives from each organization will be present at the nominations announcement.

 The April 17th awards ceremony will feature a variety of performances from the nominated casts.
 The jam-packed event will include a medley showcasing lead actors and actresses; musical numbers performed by lead, supporting and featured actors; a finale including a male and female from each participating school; a select ensemble chosen through auditions; and performances from each Outstanding Musical nominee throughout the event.